Artosis: Hearthstone career

 Artosis began playing the Blizzard Entertainment online collectible card game Hearthstone: Heroes of Warcraft during its closed beta in 2013, and began publishing Hearthstone podcasts in September 2013.
 In November 2013 Blizzard invited Artosis to participate in the Innkeeper's Invitational, a Hearthstone tournament hosted as part of the annual BlizzCon convention.
 On November 8, Artosis won the tournament and was crowned "Grandmaster of the Hearth".

 Artosis regularly is a caster for gaming tournaments that occasionally includes Hearthstone content, and was featured in the ESports Global Network's Fight Night Hearthstone shows, as part of Team Dogehouse and at the 2015 Seatstory Cup.
 He streams on Twitch.

 Personal life

 Artosis is married and lived in Seoul, South Korea with his wife and children.
 His wife was born on Prince Edward Island and moved to Korea around 2009.
 In June 2022, Artosis disclosed that the family will relocate from South Korea to Prince Edward Island, Canada.
-He departed Korea, which he had resided for much of his life, on October 16th 2022 after casting his final GSL Code S Tournament.
+He departed Korea, where he had resided for much of his life, on October 16, 2022, after casting his final GSL Code S Tournament.